 |Hay un estudiante en la sala.||There is one student in the room.|

 |Tengo solamente una hermana.||I only have one sister.|

 |Quiero unos libros.||I want some books.|

-When refering to a person’s profession, the indefinite is not used in Spanish, although it is used in English.
+When referring to a person’s profession, the indefinite article is not used in Spanish, although it is used in English.